A dynamical approach to the study of instability near Couette flow: The dynamical approach: lower bound estimate

 \subsection{Lower bound estimate for the inviscid problem}

-In this subsection, we give the application of the new energy method to the inviscid problem.
+In this subsection, we give the application of the dynamical approach to the inviscid problem.
 Similar to the viscous problem, we focus on the $k=1$ mode, and study the following system:

-We also divide the time-frequency into small intervals, and study the evolution of $\hat h(t,\xi)$ during each small time interval.
+We also divide the time-frequency into small intervals and study the evolution of $\hat h(t,\xi)$ during each small time interval.
 For $t\in I_m$, we divide into 4 cases depending on the frequency $\xi\in \mathbb{R}=\mathfrak{I}^{r}_m\cup \mathfrak{I}^{e}_m\cup \mathfrak{I}^{g}_m\cup \mathfrak{I}^{w}_m$, where \begin{itemize} \item[Case 1.] $\xi\in \mathfrak{I}^{r}_m=\left(\bigcup_{n\le m-3}I_n\right)\cup\left(\bigcup_{n>2\varepsilon_1\ln{(\gamma^{-1})}N}I_n\right)$; \item[Case 2.] $\xi\in \mathfrak{I}^{e}_m=\bigcup_{|n-m|\le 2}I_n$; \item[Case 3.] $\xi\in \mathfrak{I}^{g}_m=\bigcup_{m+3\le n\le m+2+4N}I_n$; \item[Case 4.] $\xi\in \mathfrak{I}^{w}_m=\bigcup_{m+3+4N\le n\le 2\varepsilon_1\ln{(\gamma^{-1})}N}I_n$. \end{itemize} For Case 1, $\xi\in I_n$ is not in the excitation region nor the region of growth, we have from Lemma \ref{lem-h-up-inf} with $\nu=0$ that